 - 1 The roadway typical sections are specified to match the bridge sections (40 to 44 feet wide, with two - 2 12-foot travel lanes and 8- to 10-foot shoulders).
 Recently, the functional classification of Route 51 was - 3 changed from minor arterial to principal arterial, from Perryville to the Missouri/Illinois state line.
 The - 4 design speed and posted speed will be 45 miles per hour.
 Existing intersections and turns will be - 5 maintained in their current configurations.
-Direct access to the roadways for individual driveways will be - 6 maintained, to the extent possible. - Figure 2-13 depicts the Preferred Alternative.
-The following important elements are being carried forward with the Preferred Alternative: - The Preferred Alternative satisfies all (100 percent) of the Purpose and Need performance measures. - Based on the cost estimate conducted on the Conceptual Alternatives, Alternative U-1 (the Preferred Alternative) was the lowest-cost alternative. - The Preferred Alternative can achieve the USCG's minimum horizontal clearance of 800 feet for the main navigation channel and a minimum of 500 feet for the auxiliary navigation channel. - Since the demolition of the existing bridge could occur after a new bridge opens, it is possible that demolition could be timed to occur outside the busiest portion of navigation season. - While the NEPA document will not select a bridge type, there are no obvious shortcomings relative to the bridge types seen as potentially suitable for the site.
-As a new build solution, a modern design that achieves hydraulic, seismic, traffic safety, and accessibility needs can be designed.
-The construction is expected to take 2 years. - The Preferred Alternative would construct a new bridge immediately adjacent to the existing bridge, minimizing potential changes to the existing floodplain configuration.
-Regardless, an analysis of floodplain impacts, and a no-rise certificate will be required.
-The gap in the Bois Brule Levee can be eliminated. - 24 The Preferred Alternative represents a potential for aviation conflicts.
+Direct access to the roadways for individual driveways will be - 6 maintained, to the extent possible. - 7 Figure 2-13 depicts the Preferred Alternative.
+The following important elements are being carried 8 forward with the Preferred Alternative: - 9 The Preferred Alternative satisfies all (100 percent) of the Purpose and Need performance measures. • - 10 Based on the cost estimate conducted on the Conceptual Alternatives, Alternative U-1 (the • Preferred Alternative) was the lowest-cost alternative.
+11 - 12 The Preferred Alternative can achieve the USCG's minimum horizontal clearance of 800 feet for the 13 main navigation channel and a minimum of 500 feet for the auxiliary navigation channel. - Since the demolition of the existing bridge could occur after a new bridge opens, it is possible that 14 15 demolition could be timed to occur outside the busiest portion of navigation season. - 16 While the NEPA document will not select a bridge type, there are no obvious shortcomings relative 17 to the bridge types seen as potentially suitable for the site.
+As a new build solution, a modern design 18 that achieves hydraulic, seismic, traffic safety, and accessibility needs can be designed.
+The 19 construction is expected to take 2 years. - 20 The Preferred Alternative would construct a new bridge immediately adjacent to the existing bridge, 21 minimizing potential changes to the existing floodplain configuration.
+Regardless, an analysis of 22 floodplain impacts, and a no-rise certificate will be required.
+The gap in the Bois Brule Levee can be eliminated.
+23 - 24 The Preferred Alternative represents a potential for aviation conflicts.
 Vertical clearances between 25 the river and the bottom of the bridge can affect river navigation and bridge height can affect 26 aviation; therefore, agency coordination with the USCG and the Federal Aviation Administration 27 (FAA) was conducted to establish appropriate environmental commitment(s) to balance bridge 28 height and vertical clearance considerations associated with the ultimately selected Preferred 29 Alternative.
 Relative to aviation impacts, the alternatives located closest to the existing bridge 30 location were deemed superior.
 See Section 3.5.3 for more detailed discussion on aviation impacts.
-31 Consequently, Alternative U-1 presents the least potential for aviation conflicts. - While the environmental impacts between Alternatives U-1 and U-2 are quite similar, the Preferred Alternative (U-1) is superior.
-Relative to visual impacts, Alternative U-1 will largely swap the existing bridge for a similarly scaled new bridge.
-Relative to farmland/habitat/land use impacts, - bridge for a similarly scaled new bridge.
-Relative to farmland/habitat/land use impacts, - 35 Alternative U-1 will use a corridor immediately adjacent to the existing bridge, rather than a less - altered new corridor.
-This corridor is farther downstream from known bald eagle nesting areas in the Mid-Mississippi Wildlife Refuge and mostly closely mimics the crossing on Horse Island.
-The - the Mid-Mississippi Wildlife Refuge and mostly closely mimics the crossing on Horse Island.
-The anticipated wetland impacts under Alternative U-1 are fewer (3.2 versus 4.8 acres).
-Finally, U-1 - 39 impacts a smaller area of known archaeological resources.
-These are discussed in Section 2.4. - 40 Appendix B contains impact matrices for the Reasonable Alternatives. - 41
+31 Consequently, Alternative U-1 presents the least potential for aviation conflicts. - 32 While the environmental impacts between Alternatives U-1 and U-2 are guite similar, the Preferred 33 Alternative (U-1) is superior.
+Relative to visual impacts, Alternative U-1 will largely swap the existing - 34 bridge for a similarly scaled new bridge.
+Relative to farmland/habitat/land use impacts, - 35 Alternative U-1 will use a corridor immediately adjacent to the existing bridge, rather than a less - 36 altered new corridor.
+This corridor is farther downstream from known bald eagle nesting areas in - 37 the Mid-Mississippi Wildlife Refuge and mostly closely mimics the crossing on Horse Island.
+The - 38 anticipated wetland impacts under Alternative U-1 are fewer (3.2 versus 4.8 acres).
+Finally, U-1 39 - impacts a smaller area of known archaeological resources.
+These are discussed in Section 2.4. - 40 Appendix B contains impact matrices for the Reasonable Alternatives.